FarronF/limerick-council-meetings/meetings/2023/04/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st March 2023.md

 provided on the northern approach to Feohanagh village.
 A discussion followed on a number

-of matters including the use of flashing speed indicator signs and speed ramps in the District.--- 9
+of matters including the use of flashing speed indicator signs and speed ramps in the District.
+---
+9

 15. Notice of Motion submitted by Councillor L. Galvin